Valdes-Tresanco-MS/gmx_MMPBSA/README.md

     conda deactivate

-After using one of the above options, you should be able to run `gmx_MMPBSA` and `gmx_MMPBSA_gui` through the terminal
+After using one of the above options, you should be able to run `gmx_MMPBSA` and `gmx_MMPBSA_ana` through the terminal

 If when running `gmx_MMPBSA`, you get an error like this: